temporalio/cli/docs/operator/cluster.md

 format time as: relative, iso, raw. (default: relative)

 **--tls-ca-path**
-Path to server CA certificate
+Path to server CA certificate.

 **--tls-cert-path**
-Path to x509 certificate
+Path to x509 certificate.

 **--tls-disable-host-verification**
-Disable tls host name verification (tls must be enabled)
+Disables TLS host name verification if already enabled.

 **--tls-key-path**
-Path to private key
+Path to private certificate key.

 **--tls-server-name**
-Override for target server name
+Provides an override for the target TLS server name.

 #### remove

 Remove a remote Cluster.

 **--address**
-host:port for Temporal frontend service
+The host and port (formatted as host:port) for the Temporal Frontend Service.

 **--codec-auth**
-Authorization header to set for requests to Codec Server
+Sets the authorization header on requests to the Codec Server.

 **--codec-endpoint**
-Remote Codec Server Endpoint
+Endpoint for a remote Codec Server.

 **--color**
 when to use color: auto, always, never. (default: auto)

 **--context-timeout**
-Optional timeout for context of RPC call in seconds (default: 5)
+An optional timeout for the context of an RPC call (in seconds). (default: 5)

 **--env**
-Env name to read the client environment variables from (default: default)
+Name of the environment to read environmental variables from. (default: default)

 **--grpc-meta**
-gRPC metadata to send with requests.
-Format: key=value.
-Use valid JSON formats for value
+Contains gRPC metadata to send with requests (Format: key=value).
+Values must be in a valid JSON format.

 **--name**
 Frontend address of the remote Cluster.

 **--namespace**
 Alias: **-n**
-Temporal workflow namespace (default: default)
+Identifies a Namespace in the Temporal Workflow. (default: default)

 **--tls-ca-path**
-Path to server CA certificate
+Path to server CA certificate.

 **--tls-cert-path**
-Path to x509 certificate
+Path to x509 certificate.

 **--tls-disable-host-verification**
-Disable tls host name verification (tls must be enabled)
+Disables TLS host name verification if already enabled.

 **--tls-key-path**
-Path to private key
+Path to private certificate key.

 **--tls-server-name**
-Override for target server name
+Provides an override for the target TLS server name.